jrc98-njit/IS601-Homework/README.md

 ### Website General Info
    1. Description - We would like to explore the implications the internet has had on key aspects of society such as e-commerce, relationships and politics.
    2. Keywords – society, relationships, dynamics
-   3. Website Title - How the Internet has Change Social Dynamics
+   3. Website Title - How the Internet has Changed Social Dynamics
    4. Page Title – Introduction/Welcome

 ### Page 1 - Social Communities